MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/what-are-webhooks-and-connectors.md

 ms.topic: overview
 ms.author: anclear
 ---
-# What are webhooks and connectors?
+# What are connectors?

-Webhooks and connectors are a simple way to connect your web services to channels and teams inside Microsoft Teams.
+Connectors (and webhooks) are a simple way to connect your web services to channels and teams inside Microsoft Teams.

 ## Outgoing webhooks